Prisencolinensinainciusol: Lyrics and language

+Celentano also took inspiration from the Biblical account of the Tower of Babel.

 Releases and versions

 The original version of the track was released as a single on 3 November 1972, and appeared on Celentano's album Nostalrock the following year.
 For its UK release, the single was given the simpler title of "The Language of Love (Prisencol…)".
 The song appeared on the 2008 dance compilation album Poplife Presents: Poplife Sucks.
-Celentano later recorded a version with real Italian lyrics; this version, released on his 1994 album Quel Punto, was named "Il Seme del Rap" and served as a hip hop parody.
+Celentano later recorded a version with real Italian lyrics; this version, released on his 1994 album Quel punto, was named "Il Seme del Rap" and served as a hip hop parody.
 In 2016, Celentano released a new recording of the song (with the original lyrics); this version featured the music of Benny Benassi and vocals from Mina.

 Celentano performed the song at least twice on Italian television.
 In the fourth episode of the 1974 variety series Milleluci, he dances with Raffaella Carrà, who lip-syncs to Mori's vocals.
 In an episode of Formula Due, a TV show hosted by Loretta Goggi, the song appears in a comedy sketch in which he portrays a teacher.
 Video clips of both performances, both separate and edited together, began to appear on YouTube in the late 2000s.
 It became something of an Internet meme, and in 2009 it was posted to Boing Boing, and subsequently saw renewed interest in the Italian media.
-It was the subject of a 2012 'All Things Considered' (NPR) segment, for which Celentano was interviewed.
+It was the subject of a 2012 All Things Considered (NPR) segment, for which Celentano was interviewed.

-In 1974, British stand-up comedian and actor Mike Reid released an 'English language' version of the song, re-titled 'Freezin' Cold in 89 Twoso', for which the lyric was 'translated' into authentic English words which, while still nonsensical, approximated the sounds of Celentano's original mock-English words.